 Day care: No, that doesn’t mean a daycare as in children’s daycare.
 Many senior centres, retirement residences and cities offer day programs for seniors that keep them active and healthy.
 These are generally options for seniors who don’t want to be alone during the day but don’t need a high level of care.
 There is usually a lower cost associated with this type of care.

-Assisted living: Throw your preconceived notions of a “nursing home” out the window – today’s assisted living facilities are not what they used to be.
+Assisted Healthy Living: Throw your preconceived notions of a “nursing home” out the window – today’s assisted Healthy Living facilities are not what they used to be.
 Many new facilities are bright, spacious and offer varying degrees of care depending on need.
 In some cases, seniors may have the option of maintaining their own apartments with the ability to call for emergency assistance.
 Many offer cafes, restaurants, social events, activities, outings and much more.
-Assisted living facilities also offer options for when someone needs a little more hands-on care.
+Assisted Healthy Living facilities also offer options for when someone needs a little more hands-on care.

 Long-term care: Long-term care is generally used for someone who is no longer able to take care of his or her basic needs.
 This could be someone suffering from advanced Alzheimer’s disease, Parkinson’s disease, another form of dementia, physical ailments and much more.
 Many long-term care facilities also offer varying degrees of care, depending on the circumstances.